BA (Hons)

 Year 1 provides the foundations for your studies of literature with modules designed to develop your skills in reading efficiently, critical analysis, research and writing.
 This is achieved through the study of a wide range of fiction, poetry and drama from across the historical periods.
 You will study both literature in its context, as well as the latest literary theories, as two different ways of finding out what and how a text means.

 You will discover why in the twentieth century, once again 'everything changed,' as the Modernists and Postmodernists challenged the expectations of what literature could be.
-Alongside the coverage modules, you will have a chance to choose two modules which will introduce you to thematic concerns in modules such as Horror Fiction, Victorian Literature, Literature and the Body and Children’s Literature.
+Alongside the coverage modules, you will have a chance to choose two modules which will introduce you to thematic concerns in modules such as Victorian Literature; Children's Literature and Young Adult Fiction; Medieval Literature and Gothic Literature.

 In Year 3, you will write a dissertation on the topic of your choice – based on what you’ve learned from the coverage and thematic modules in your second year.
 This will be a piece which you will work on with your chosen tutor, and will take the whole year to write.
-Alongside this, you will study Fantasy and Science Fictions, the most popular, but the most complex and difficult of literary genres.
-With these, you will choose two further modules closely related to the research interests of teaching staff and engage with cutting-edge developments in the discipline.
+Alongside this, you will study Fantasy and Science Fiction, the most popular, and also the most complex and difficult of literary genres.
+You will choose optional modules closely related to the research interests of teaching staff and engage with cutting-edge developments in the discipline.
+Topics could be Literature and Film and Women's Writing in the Eighteenth Century.

 A degree in English Literature opens many doors.
 Developing a range of highly transferable skills, including analytical thinking, evaluative and research skills, self discipline, and effective written and spoken communication, will enable you to excel in a variety of fields not just confined to the arts world.
 Graduates have gone on to become teachers, lecturers, journalists, writers, actors, publishers and producers.